MicahStevens/brolaunch/README.md

 profiles:
   Work:
     # Custom user data directory for this profile (optional)
+    # For Chromium: custom profile directory
+    # For Firefox: path to Firefox profile directory (e.g., ~/.mozilla/firefox/xyz.default)
     user_data_dir: "/home/user/.config/brolaunch/chromium-work"

     # Default app mode for this profile (optional, defaults to false)
+    # Note: app_mode is only supported for Chromium, ignored for Firefox
     app_mode: false

     # URL patterns that open in regular browser windows